Recently a rather questionable "chandelier store" opened up near one of our favorite restaurants.

 Like any dramatic color used abundantly, orange needs its counterparts.

-"White or cream help balance the heat of the color,"
+"White or cream help balance the heat of the color," Gray says.

 "Chocolate browns and charcoal grays are also accents that balance and coordinate nicely."